Makerspace-Antwerpen/esp32-klankentapper/README.md

 <img src="documentation/imgs/hardware_pcb.png" alt="PCB" style="width:600px;"/>

 We have created a [custom designed PCB](https://github.com/Makerspace-Antwerpen/klankentappers-PCB) for our Infineon IM69D120 microphone.
-Besides the microphone this PCB also includes a [Analog Devices ADAU7002](https://www.analog.com/en/products/adau7002.html#product-overview) PDM-to-I2S converter chip.
+Besides the microphone this PCB also includes an [Analog Devices ADAU7002](https://www.analog.com/en/products/adau7002.html#product-overview) PDM-to-I2S converter chip.
 This allows you to read the audio data in both I2S and PDM format.
-Thanks to the consistency of the microphones among each other, we are able to use them with 1 standerd calibration (per batch produced).
+Thanks to the consistency of the microphones among each other, we are able to use them with 1 standard calibration (per batch produced).

 ### Software to analyse ambient noise